gmalim/NBA_analysis/README.md

 ### NBA Player Awards 2018:

-The predicted NBA MVP, ROY and DPOY candidate Top-3s, based on 2000-2018 data, are listed below in order of the median predicted AVS rank over all selected models.
+The predicted NBA MVP, ROY, DPOY and SMOY candidate Top-3s, based on 2000-2018 data, are listed below in order of the median predicted AVS rank over all selected models.

 - #### NBA Most Valuable Player 2018: